 - Keeps 3-4 days in fridge, or freeze without sour cream and when ready to eat, thaw, simmer and add in sour cream before serving.

-Dutch Oven/Covered pot in the Oven direction
+Dutch Oven/Covered pot in the Oven:

 - Preheat your oven to 350F